 Once there is a mindset change, companies discover that all mundane tasks can be achieved remotely and seamlessly.
-The startup business therefore does not have to hire additional staff or have core staff waste time on tasks such as documentation or data entry.
+The startup business does not have to hire additional staff or have core staff waste time on tasks such as documentation or data entry.
 Instead, the online assistant takes care of such matters.

-As the startup scales, it can then onboard more virtual assistants to help with tasks demanded by a burgeoning company.
+As the startup scales, it can onboard more virtual assistants to help with tasks demanded by a burgeoning company.
 Additional leads may be required − hiring a virtual lead gen assistant will help the sales team gain further leads.

 Also, the company might want to hire a remote assistant to conduct research for them.
 The company may want to gather data on trends so that the team can ensure that the product is designed for the market.